wheregmis/wheregmis/README.md

 - 👯 I’m looking to collaborate on on Real World Projects
 - 🤔 I’m looking for help with Artificial Intelligence
 - 💬 Ask me about C# and Java
-- 📫 How to reach me: Email - xawbeenregmi@gmail.com
+- 📫 How to reach me:
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to try Google Camera Modding and working on it